Langster2323/sqlpractice.db/README.md

  AND
  state = WY;

+ SELECT * FROM addresses WHERE street = '6439 Zetta Hills';

 Correct Virginie Mitchell's address to "New York, NY, 10108".
 SELECT id FROM addresses WHERE first_name = 'Virginie' 39